Last updated on 12/08/2021. Prices are correct as of August 2021.

 Cosy Club Manchester is one of the many Manchester restaurants that are located in The Corn Exchange, a Grade 2 listed building dating back to the early 1900’s, and it still boasts lots of original features including the grand staircase, tiles and domed glass ceiling in the bar area.

-Although it is definitely cosy (as the name would suggest), eclectic might be a better way to describe this weird and wonderful place.
-Stuffed antelope heads and crystal chandeliers sit alongside vintage lampshades and oil paintings, with the decor ranging from floral wallpaper and mahogany pannelling to exposed bricks and industrial piping.
-As you may expect, the furniture is in-keeping with the eclectic feel, with leather and suede armchairs in vibrant colours sitting alongside stiff-backed wooden chairs and blue tables.
+Stuffed antelope heads and crystal chandeliers sit alongside vintage lampshades and oil paintings, with the décor ranging from floral wallpaper and mahogany panelling to exposed bricks and industrial piping.
+The furniture is in-keeping with the eclectic feel, with leather and suede armchairs in vibrant colours sitting alongside stiff-backed wooden chairs and blue tables.

-The Bloody Mary was to die for.
-Not only did the waiter ask me how spicy I wanted it (he promised me a 12/10 and oh boy, did he deliver), but The Cosy Club have also given the classic recipe a fun twist with a dash of Malbec, horseradish and Chase smoked vodka in addition to the Smirnoff base.
+My Bloody Mary was to die for.
+Not only did the waiter ask me how spicy I wanted it – he promised me a 12/10 and oh boy, did he deliver – but Cosy Club Manchester have also given the classic recipe a fun twist with a dash of Malbec, horseradish and Chase smoked vodka in addition to the Smirnoff base.

 For my second, I opted for a Cherry Bakewell, which arrived after I’d finished my meal and was the perfect dessert.
-Comprised of cherry juice, Amaretto, Ron Barcelo rum and caramel syrup, it was sickly sweet but oh so delicious, and had my friends been on the cocktail train, I would definitely have been tempted to sample some more of their extensive menu.
+Made with cherry juice, Amaretto, Ron Barcelo rum and caramel syrup, it was sickly sweet but oh so delicious.

 And yours truly?
-Well, I went for the slow-cooked pork belly with a pea and ham hock croquette, kale, mustard mash and cider gravy (£14.50), and I did not regret it.
+Well, I went for the slow-cooked pork belly with a pea and ham hock croquette, kale, mustard mash and cider gravy (£14.25), and I did not regret it.
 The pork was juicy and succulent, and although I’m not a huge mustard fan, the potatoes and kale went beautifully together.
-My only critique would be that it could have used slightly more gravy, but that’s really only a minor thing.

 Cosy Club Manchester – Final Thoughts